The locus of points of the Hilbert scheme with bounded regularity: Hilbert functors with bounded regularity

-The semicontinuity theorem for cohomology (\citet[part (1) of Theorem 5.10 ]{nit}, or \citet[III.12.8]{AG}) gives that the set of all $s\in S$ such that $X_s$ is $t$-regular is open in $S$.
-The lowest integer $x$ such that for each $s\in S$ the scheme $X_s$ is $x$-regular is called the Castelnuovo-Mumford regularity of $X$.
-By Gotzmann's Regularity theorem ([Got78, Satz (2.9)] and [IK99, Lemma C.23]), there exists a number $r$ only depending on $p(t)$, called Gotzmann number, for which the ideal sheaf $\mathcal I_X$ of each scheme $X$ in $\HilbScheme{p(t)}{n}$ is $r$-regular (in the sense of Castelnuovo-Mumford regularity).
+The semicontinuity theorem for cohomology gives that the set of all $s\in S$ such that $X_s$ is $t$-regular is open in $S$ (\citet[part (1) of Theorem 5.10 ]{nit}, or \citet[III.12.8]{AG}).
+The lowest integer $x$ such that for each $s\in S$ the scheme $X_s$ is $x$-regular is called the \emph{Castelnuovo-Mumford regularity} of $X$.

-In the following $\HilbFunctor{p(t)}{n}$ denotes the Hilbert functor
+In the following, $\HilbFunctor{p(t)}{n}$ denotes the Hilbert functor

 It associates to any object $Z$ of the category of schemes over $k$ the set

 and to any morphism of schemes $f:Z \rightarrow Z'$ the map